unexpectedjs/unexpected-resemble/documentation/assertions/any/to-resemble.md

 {
   isSameDimensions: true,
   dimensionDifference: { width: 0, height: 0 },
-  mismatchPercentage: 8.66 // expected 8.66 to be less than 1
+  mismatchPercentage: 8.66 // should be less than 1
 }

 /tmp/image.png (image/png)